w3c/compute-pressure/explainer.md

 agent measured a CPU utilization of 0.87.
 This would fall under the 0.75-0.9 bucket, and would be reported as 0.825 (the average of 0.75 and 0.9).

+We will recommend that user agents allow at most 5 buckets (4 thresholds) for CPU utilization, and 2 buckets (1 threshold) for CPU speed.

 #### Rate-limiting change notifications

 We propose exposing the quantized CPU utilization and clock speed via